Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 607 trips per day across all routes, which amounts to approximately 98 weekly trips per individual stop.
+The accessibility to transport is rated as excellent, with residents typically located 163 meters from their nearest transport stop.
+On average, there are 607 trips per day across all routes, which equates to approximately 98 weekly trips per individual stop.

 Frequently Asked Questions - Transport